 * Assisting with walking volunteers and infant orphans to their day time enclosure and to their sleeping quarters

 None, but prefferably animal or skill related achievements.

-In return for your commitment and service to C.A.R.E. and the beautiful orphan baboons you will recieve all meals/snacks (except beer/chocolate/sweets/fizzy drinks) and free accomodation with hot showers and electricity/wifi.
+A small stipend of R150 per week is on offer and also in return for your commitment and service to C.A.R.E. and the beautiful orphan baboons you will recieve all meals/snacks (except beer/chocolate/sweets/fizzy drinks) and free accomodation with hot showers and electricity/wifi.

 provided for internship/volunteer positions (travel, meals, lodging):